RomainCtl/RecoFinement/docs/developers/installation.md

             __We advise you to install:__

             1. [Choco](https://chocolatey.org/docs/installation), software management for windows
-            2. [Cmder](https://cmder.net/), it is a command line tool, it allows to replace advantageously cmd provided by default by Windows.
+            2. [Cmder](https://cmder.net/), it is a command-line tool, it allows to replace advantageously cmd provided by default by Windows.

         Make
         ```